 A search of the Air Quality in Scotland online mapping tool records that the works are not located within an Air Quality Management Area (AQMA).
-The scheme is located within the Stirling Council and Argyll and Bute administrative areas, which currently do not have any AQMAs.
+The scheme is located within the Argyll and Bute administrative area, which currently does not have any AQMAs.